 The goal of restoration under OPA and OSPRA is to return injured natural resources and services to the conditions that existed prior to the incident and make the environment and public whole for interim losses.
 The Trustees identified and evaluated a range of restoration actions as required by OPA and NEPA.
-Based on this work, the Trustees identified a preferred alternative involving a suite of restoration actions that would adequately restore for the lost natural resources and services resulting from the Incident.
-A summary of the natural resources and services injured by the Incident, restoration goals and proposed restoration actions is provided below in Table ES.2.
-Recreational use restoration alternatives to restore for lost recreational boating, shore fishing, and general shoreline are not proposed in this Draft DARP/EA or included in Table ES2, as the Trustees have not yet identified specific restoration project(s) to address the recreational use injuries.
+Based on this work, the Trustees identified a preferred alternative involving a suite of restoration actions that will adequately restore for the lost natural resources and services resulting from the Incident.
+A summary of the natural resources and services injured by the Incident, restoration alternatives to restore for lost recreational boating, shore fishing, and general shoreline are not proposed in this Final DARP/EA or included in Table ES2, as the Trustees have not yet identified specific restoration project(s) to address the recreational use injuries.
 When suitable recreational use projects are identified, the Trustees will fully describe and evaluate them under OPA and NEPA in a subsequent restoration plan that will be made available for public review and comment, as further explained in Chapter 4.

 Table ES.2.
-Preferred alternative comprised of proposed restoration actions for the injured resources and services resulting from the Incident.
+Preferred alternative comprised of selected restoration actions for the injured resources and services resulting from the Incident.